ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

  Attempting to allocate more member than a node can support, eg 500GB on an Intel node, will cause the job to immediately fail.

 Limits are for actively running jobs, and any newly queued job that exceeds a limit will be queued until resources become available.
 In addition to the above limits, there is also a 768 core group limit that spans across all users in a group across all partitions.
-Upon request, a user or group’s quota can be extended temporarily, but only if sufficient CPU resources are available and with adequate justification.
-If you wish to request additional resources, please contact us at support@hpcc.ucr.edu with your justification.
+If you require additional resourced beyond the listed limits, please see the "[Additional Resource Request](#additional-resource-request)" section below.

 Partition quotas can also be viewed on the cluster using the `slurm_limits` command.

+### Additional Resource Request

+Sometimes, whether it be due to deadlines or technical limitations, more resources might be needed than are supplied by default.
+If you require a temporary increase in quotas, please reach out to support@hpcc.ucr.edu with a short justification as to why additional resources are needed.
+The following are typical circumstances that could justify increased quotas:
+ - **Urgent Deadlines**: ie. Grant submissions, conference presentations, paper deadlines
+ - **Special Technical Needs**: The limits do not meet the technical requirements for the program(s) that are trying to be ran.

+The amount of additional resources as well as the length of time that the resources are needed are both factors that determine whether your request will be accepted.
+It also must be within the capacity of the HPCC's infrastructure while also ensuring minimal disruption to other users.
+The final decision of approving exception requests, and how many extra resources to provide, will be decided by the HPCC Staff, the Director, and in exceptional cases the HPCC Oversight Committee.

+Requests limited by unoptimized code/datasets or strictly for the sake of convenience will be denied.

 ### Example Scenarios